mvolkmann/blog/src/smalltalk/50-web-development.md

 ## Headless Server

-Here are steps that create and run an image for a web server.
+Here are steps to run a web server in headless mode.

 1. Open the base image.
 1. Open a Workspace.